What to eat and drink in a heatwave

 Can food and drink help us cool off?

-Drinking something hot on a sunny day might feel like the least appealing thing to do, but warm drinks can actually help regulate your body temperature.
-Kerry says: “Hot drinks make your core temperature rise and that makes your body want to cool down so you sweat more to lose heat through your skin.”
-‘Thermogenic’ foods like spices and chilli also increase body temperature as they kick-start our metabolism.
-This promotes sweating, which has a cooling effect.
+Drinking something hot on a sunny day might feel like the least appealing thing to do, but warm drinks can help regulate your body temperature.
+As your core temperature rises, it makes your body want to cool down so you sweat more to lose heat through your skin.

 Are there foods we should avoid?

-Foods that require more effort to digest – like those high in protein, sugar and fibre - are thought to generate more body heat.
-One way of mitigating this is to use citrus-rich marinades on meat to break down the protein structure and soaking grains to help make the fibre more digestible.
+Foods that require more effort to digest, like those high in protein (meat, fish and dairy), sugar and fibre are thought to generate more body heat.
+One way of mitigating this is to use citrus-rich marinades on meat to break down the protein structure and soak grains to help make their fibre more digestible.

-What happens to our digestive and appetite system when we’re hot?
+What happens to our appetite when we’re hot?

 How can we stay cool at night?

-*With temperatures reaching an all time high, it is recommended that you try to stay out of the heat and cool yourself down as much as you can.
+Should temperatures become excessive, it is recommended that you try to stay out of the heat and cool yourself down as much as you can.
 Try to be mindful of friends, family and neighbours who might be more vulnerable in these conditions and seek medical advice should you begin to feel unwell.

-This article was reviewed on 7 July 2022 by Tracey Raye.
+This article was reviewed on 11 June 2024 by Kerry Torrens.